Corrado Gini: Career

+In 1920 became honorary member of the Royal Statistical Society.

 He became a professor at the Sapienza University of Rome in 1925.
 At the University, he founded a lecture course on sociology, maintaining it until his retirement.
 He also set up the School of Statistics in 1928, and, in 1936, the Faculty of Statistical, Demographic and Actuarial Sciences.

 Under fascism

 In 1926, he was appointed President of the Central Institute of Statistics in Rome.
 This he organised as a single centre for Italian statistical services.
 He was a close intimate of Mussolini throughout the 20s.
 He resigned from his position within the institute in 1932.

+In 1926, he also founded the journal "Italian economic life" (La vita economica italiana), which was issued until 1943.

 In 1927 he published a treatise entitled The Scientific Basis of Fascism.

 In 1929, Gini founded the Italian Committee for the Study of Population Problems (Comitato italiano per lo studio dei problemi della popolazione) which, two years later, organised the first Population Congress in Rome.

 A eugenicist apart from being a demographer, Gini led an expedition to survey Polish populations, among them the Karaites.
 Gini was throughout the 20s a supporter of fascism, and expressed his hope that Nazi Germany and Fascist Italy would emerge as victors in WW2.
 However, he never supported any measure of exclusion of the Jews.

+His role in the racial and anti-Jewish policies of the regime are more sinister, according to what is explained in detail in the book Scienza e razza nell'Italia fascista by Giorgio Israel and Pietro Nastasi published by Il Mulino in Bologna in 1998.

 Milestones during the rest of his career include: